khiemfle/bibtexkey-gen-calibre-plugin/README.md

 Some examples can be see in this tests: [tests/test_gen.py](tests/test_gen.py)

 The **build** and debug script currently support Windows environment that has 7zip installed.

+For other environment like MacOS, a zip file with anyname that contains files include _init_.py,